 After the license expires, Veeam Agent for Linux automatically switches to the Free edition.
 To learn more, see License Expiration.

-Limitations for Free and Workstation Modes
+Limitations for Free and Workstation Editions

 - You cannot specify pre-freeze and post-thaw scripts in the backup job settings.